Stock4 Rules

 Tech Procedures:

-1 – Tires and Wheels as well as added penalty weight will be teched weekly.
-Weight may be removed and weighed by tech at any time.
+1 – Tires and Wheels will be teched weekly.

 2 – The inspector may opt to check any other item and will likely pick at least two items per race in addition to the three above to check.